Demographic shifts will be one of the main drivers impacting on the Future of Work.

 When discussing the Future of Work, fascinating topics like the rise of AI and the threat of automation or the shift to working from home get most of the general public and experts’ attention.
 Still, the impact demographic shifts will have shouldn’t be underestimated.

-How different generations, with their own quirks and traits, interact with each other in the same workplace, how companies respond to an aging workforce and consumer base, or the rising importance of regions like Asia and Africa will considerably affect how we work and we manage our teams.
+How different generations, with their own quirks and traits, interact with each other in the same workplace, how companies respond to an ageing workforce and consumer base, or the rising importance of regions like Asia and Africa will considerably affect how we work and manage our teams.

 The changes brought by demographic shifts are, like many forces in nature, slow but unstoppable.
 Slow changes are often the most difficult to detect and therefore act upon (climate change anyone?).

-People not paying attention to the importance of demographic shifts do so at their own peril.
+People not paying attention to the demographic shifts impacting on our world do so at their peril.